Alcohol & Breast Milk

-The milk storage bags allow you to express and store milk for your convenience; you can have some liquor and still feed your baby before or after the drink with all the natural goodness of antibodies and vitamins in Mum’s breast milk.
+The milk storage bags allow you to express and store milk for your convenience.
+You can have some liquor and still feed your baby before or after the drink with all the natural goodness of antibodies and vitamins in mum’s breast milk.

 The breast milk bags have ziplock safety seal that is leak proof, can be frozen, defrosted and sterilised again and again.
 The bags also have thermosensors – a clever indicator that lets you know if the milk is hot or cold.
-Each bag can also be reused for up to 8 times.
+Each bag can also be reused up to 8 times.

 Other options include the following:

 - Wait for the alcohol to clear from your system before nursing your baby;